 What’s more, the PCMark battery life test came back at just over three hours of heavy use.
 That’s not good, by any measurement.

 Using Windows Hello to sign into a Windows 10 laptop is convenient and downright cool.
 Scanning your eyes or a fingerprint are popular implementations, with the ZenBook 3 having the latter.

-Despite our gripes about where the sensor is placed, we have to praise the accuracy, reliability and speed of the sensor.
-After initial setup of teaching the ZenBook 3 to recognize our fingerprint, it was few and far between attempts when we would see a prompt that our finger wasn’t recognized.
+Despite our complaints of the sensor’s location on the Zenbook 3, we have to praise just how accurate, reliable and fast this fingerprint scanner is.
+After teaching the laptop to recognize our fingerprint, it was rare that we would ever even see a prompt telling us that our finger wasn’t recognized.

 Typically, after opening the lid and placing a finger on the sensor it was mere seconds until the device was unlocked and ready for use.

 The ZenBook 3’s display is bright and vivid, even though it’s a 1080p screen.
 The lightweight and portable approach Asus took with its design is appreciated, especially for those who frequently travel and need a device to get work done on.